ltpitt/Halftone-Generator/illustrator-plugin/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed development guidelines.

-## Usage (Ready for Testing)
+## Usage

+### Basic Usage

-1. Install the plugin (see [INSTALLATION.md](./INSTALLATION.md))
+1. **Install the plugin** (see [INSTALLATION.md](./INSTALLATION.md))
-2. Open Adobe Illustrator
+2. **Open Adobe Illustrator**
-3. Launch plugin from Window > Extensions > Halftone Generator
+3. **Launch plugin**: Window → Extensions → Halftone Generator
-4. Select an object in your document (image or vector)
+4. **Select an object** in your document (any shape or image)
-5. Adjust halftone parameters in the panel
+5. **Adjust parameters**:
+   - Dot Size: Size of individual dots
+   - Spacing: Distance between dots
+   - Other parameters (currently affect demo mode only)
-6. Click "Generate" to create vector halftone effect
+6. **Click "Generate"** to create halftone pattern

+### What to Expect

+**Current Version (v1.0 - Basic Implementation)**:
+- ✅ Creates a new layer called "Halftone Pattern"
+- ✅ Generates a grid of circular black dots
+- ✅ Grid size based on selected object's bounds
+- ✅ Spacing controlled by "Spacing" parameter
+- ✅ Dot size controlled by "Dot Size" parameter
+- 🚧 Other pattern types coming soon
+- 🚧 Image-based intensity coming soon

+**Status Message**: The plugin shows detailed information about what was created, including number of dots and grid dimensions.

+### Tips
+- Start with default parameters (Dot Size: 10, Spacing: 15)
+- Use smaller spacing for finer patterns
+- Select larger objects to see more dots
+- The halftone layer is created separately from your original object
+- You can delete the halftone layer and regenerate with different settings

-**Quick Start**: See [QUICKSTART.md](./QUICKSTART.md) for a quick guide.
+**Quick Start**: See [QUICKSTART.md](./QUICKSTART.md) for step-by-step guide with screenshots.

 ## Relationship to Web Application